Raymond James Upgrades GMS (NYSE:GMS) to Outperform

-Raymond James upgraded shares of GMS (NYSE:GMS) from a market perform rating to an outperform rating in a report released on Monday, Analyst Price Targets reports.
-They currently have $72.00 target price on the stock.
+Raymond James upgraded shares of GMS (NYSE:GMS) from a market perform rating to an outperform rating in a report issued on Monday morning, Price Targets.com reports.
+The brokerage currently has $72.00 price target on the stock.

-GMS has been the subject of several other reports.
-Truist Securities boosted their target price on shares of GMS from $52.00 to $62.00 and gave the stock a buy rating in a research report on Friday, September 3rd.
-Barclays boosted their target price on shares of GMS from $56.00 to $61.00 and gave the stock an equal weight rating in a research report on Friday, December 3rd.
-Truist boosted their target price on shares of GMS from $52.00 to $62.00 and gave the stock a buy rating in a research report on Friday, September 3rd.
-Royal Bank of Canada boosted their target price on shares of GMS from $61.00 to $68.00 and gave the stock an outperform rating in a research report on Friday, December 3rd.
-Finally, Zacks Investment Research downgraded shares of GMS from a strong-buy rating to a hold rating in a research report on Tuesday, November 2nd.
-One equities research analyst has rated the stock with a hold rating, six have assigned a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of Buy and a consensus price target of $64.88.
+A number of other research firms also recently commented on GMS.
+Royal Bank of Canada boosted their target price on shares of GMS from $61.00 to $68.00 and gave the stock an outperform rating in a report on Friday, December 3rd.
+Truist Securities boosted their price objective on shares of GMS from $52.00 to $62.00 and gave the company a buy rating in a research report on Friday, September 3rd.
+Truist boosted their price objective on shares of GMS from $52.00 to $62.00 and gave the company a buy rating in a research report on Friday, September 3rd.
+Zacks Investment Research downgraded shares of GMS from a strong-buy rating to a hold rating in a research report on Tuesday, November 2nd.
+Finally, Robert W. Baird boosted their price objective on shares of GMS from $62.00 to $68.00 and gave the company an outperform rating in a research report on Friday, December 3rd.
+They noted that the move was a valuation call.
+One analyst has rated the stock with a hold rating, six have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat, the stock presently has a consensus rating of Buy and an average target price of $64.88.

-In other GMS news, major shareholder Coliseum Capital Management, L acquired 89,247 shares of the company’s stock in a transaction dated Monday, September 20th.
-The stock was bought at an average price of $43.12 per share, for a total transaction of $3,848,330.64.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, VP Craig D. Apolinsky sold 7,424 shares of the stock in a transaction on Tuesday, December 7th.
+In related news, major shareholder Coliseum Capital Management, L bought 89,247 shares of the business’s stock in a transaction that occurred on Monday, September 20th.
+The stock was purchased at an average cost of $43.12 per share, for a total transaction of $3,848,330.64.
+The purchase was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, VP Craig D. Apolinsky sold 7,424 shares of the company’s stock in a transaction on Tuesday, December 7th.
 The shares were sold at an average price of $60.58, for a total transaction of $449,745.92.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 101,368 shares of company stock valued at $5,617,255.
-Corporate insiders own 1.40% of the company’s stock.
+Insiders sold 101,368 shares of company stock valued at $5,617,255 over the last three months.
+Insiders own 1.40% of the company’s stock.

-Hedge funds have recently made changes to their positions in the company.
+Large investors have recently added to or reduced their stakes in the stock.
 US Bancorp DE raised its stake in shares of GMS by 275.7% in the 2nd quarter.
 US Bancorp DE now owns 541 shares of the company’s stock valued at $26,000 after buying an additional 397 shares in the last quarter.
 FORA Capital LLC raised its stake in shares of GMS by 142.0% in the 2nd quarter.
 FORA Capital LLC now owns 1,111 shares of the company’s stock valued at $53,000 after buying an additional 652 shares in the last quarter.
-USA Financial Portformulas Corp acquired a new stake in shares of GMS during the 3rd quarter worth about $53,000.
-Meeder Asset Management Inc. increased its position in shares of GMS by 15,722.2% during the 3rd quarter.
-Meeder Asset Management Inc. now owns 1,424 shares of the company’s stock worth $63,000 after purchasing an additional 1,415 shares in the last quarter.
-Finally, Virtu Financial LLC acquired a new stake in shares of GMS during the 2nd quarter worth about $201,000.
-Institutional investors own 97.74% of the company’s stock.
+USA Financial Portformulas Corp acquired a new position in shares of GMS in the 3rd quarter valued at $53,000.
+Meeder Asset Management Inc. raised its stake in shares of GMS by 15,722.2% in the 3rd quarter.
+Meeder Asset Management Inc. now owns 1,424 shares of the company’s stock valued at $63,000 after buying an additional 1,415 shares in the last quarter.
+Finally, Virtu Financial LLC acquired a new position in shares of GMS in the 2nd quarter valued at $201,000.
+Hedge funds and other institutional investors own 97.74% of the company’s stock.

 GMS, Inc is a holding company, which engages in the distribution of wallboard and suspended ceilings systems and complementary interior construction products.
 It operates through the following segments: Geographic Divisions, Other, and Corporate.
 The firm offers ceilings products, including suspended mineral fibers, soft fibers, and metal ceiling systems primarily used in offices, hotels, hospitals, retail facilities, schools, and various other commercial and institutional buildings.